jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 According to [Tinder's guide](https://www.help.tinder.com/hc/en-us/articles/115003360106-Unmatching-and-reporting):"When you unmatch someone, they'll disappear from your match list and you'll disappear from theirs."

-When the user (here, *phoneNumber* is this user's phone number) runs this command:
+When the user (here, *phoneNumber* is this user's phone number and *phoneNumberOther* represents the other user whom this user wants to unmatch with) runs this command:

 ```console
 nydate.exe users.txt output.txt phoneNumber unmatch phoneNumberOther
 ```

-And *phoneNumberOther* represents the other user whom this user wants to unmatch with.

 your program should first show profiles of all users who match with this user; and then show profiles of all users who match with this other user.
 All these profiles should be printed into the output file.
 Clearly, these two users should not be considered as a match anymore.